mmiranda222/.statsuite/content/configurations/de-customisation.md

 ### Add icons to specific facet values

-You can define individual icons that are to be displayed with specific facets values in the DE home and search result pages.<br>
+You can define individual icons that are to be displayed with specific facets values in the DE home and search result pages.

 This is a new entry of the configuration, and is supporting the **SVG path segment** format ONLY.
 SVG paths are to be considered as a best practice and solution for websites auto-layout and accessibility.
 SVG elements should be scaled for a 24 x 24px viewport.

 * in `dotstatsuite-config/data/\<env>/configs/\<tenant>/data-explorer/setting.json`